 When you’re looking at the best canister vacuums for pet hair management, you need to evaluate how much pet hair do you have, what kind is it, and how often do you clean.

-A good canister vacuum can help get all the fur off of your carpets. the best canister vacuums for pet hair have attachments will help you clean your furniture and drapes.
+A good canister vacuum can help get all the fur off of your carpets.
+The best canister vacuums for pet hair have attachments that will help you clean your furniture and drapes.

 How Do You Choose Good Canister Vacuums for Pet Hair